hweecat/hweecat.github.io/_drafts/2020-02-29-parallel-asynchronous-python.md

 ---
 ---

+## Background

-I first delivered a talk on using parallel processing and just-in-time (JIT) compilation for data science at [Women Who Code CONNECT Asia 2019](https://hweecat.github.io/talk_how-to-make-your-data-processing-faster/), which is based on my writeup on [accelerating batch processing of images using concurrent.futures and numba](https://hweecat.github.io/accelerating-batch-processing/).
-While w
+My very first meetup talk was a gentle introduction to parallel processing for data science at the Python User Group Singapore meetup last August.
+It was meant as a practice talk for my first conference talk on using parallel processing and just-in-time (JIT) compilation for data science at [Women Who Code CONNECT Asia 2019](https://hweecat.github.io/talk_how-to-make-your-data-processing-faster/) a few days later.
+These first two talks were based on my writeup on [accelerating batch processing of images using concurrent.futures and numba](https://hweecat.github.io/accelerating-batch-processing/), which was effectively an "angst" post to milk my money's worth of wasting time on image processing.

+After the warm reception and feedback from the audience who asked interesting questions about speeding up I/O operations using concurrent.futures, it seemed worthwhile to delve further into the use of parallel and asynchronous programming in Python for data applications.
+While on a speaking break, I rewatched my talk recordings (it feels weird picking out your glaring mistakes while watching yourself speak, I swear) and got down to research further on parallel programming + asynchronous programming + concurrency + concurrent.futures for data applications.
+When I finally felt ready to plan out the structure of the improved talk I had in mind, I got down to work on my talk abstract and submitted the talk proposal to multiple conferences for the year 2020.

+Alas, 2020 wasn't really a good year for conferences.
+I expected it to be tough, but I didn't expect my conference speaking goals to be wrecked by a global pandemic.

+For the benefit of those who couldn't be there physically for my talk, here it is in written form: parallel and asynchronous programming in Python for data science.

 ## Abstract